 Arrhae [ar-rah-heh] are not peculiar to Philippines; many cultures, such as Hispanic, use wedding coins or tokens to symbolise the groom's ability and promise to support his new family.
 In Philippines these tokens are offered by the bride like a dowry and are called Arras [ah‑rahs].

 Originally, the husband's role was the provider and the wife's role the home-maker.
-Arras were both given and received, not in a spirit of reciprocity, but in a give/take relationship.
-Nowadays the coins are a reminder that the couple will dedicate themselves to one another, support each other, their children and the world around them.
+Arras were both given and received in a spirit of reciprocity.
+The coins are a reminder that the couple will dedicate themselves to one another, support each other, their children and the world around them.

 Typically there are 13 gold or silver coins.
-Thirteen symbolises Christ and His twelve disciples.
-The coins may be real currency or specially struck tokens.
+Thirteen symbolises Christ and His twelve Apostles.
+The coins may be real currency or specially-struck tokens.
 They might be handed down from an earlier generation, or a gift from the jeweller who sold the wedding rings.
-Using an odd-number of coins is similar to the tradition in Japan, where the odd number is a useful reminder that it cannot be cleanly divided in two, thereby wishing that the couple will stay together forever.
+Using an odd number of coins is similar to the tradition in Japan, where the odd number is a useful reminder that it cannot be cleanly divided in two, thereby wishing that the couple will stay together forever.

 There can be any number of coins, except 30 - this being the number of coins accepted by Judas for betraying Jesus.
 (Matt.
 26:15)